5 Unique Things to Do in Yellowstone National Park

 This remote spring (which flows into the Ferris Fork River) is in the Bechler Region, a remote area in the Southwestern part of Yellowstone Park.
 To find it, begin at Cave Falls Road (this road starts 26 miles from Ashton, Idaho) and follow to the Bechler Ranger Station.
 From there, take a 13-mile hike to reservation-only camping near the river and spring.
-“Although it’s not safe to swim in Mr. Bubbles, you can dip into the Ferris Fork near where the hot spring water flows into the river, which making for a relaxing backcountry soak and unforgettable experience,” Smith says.
+“Although it’s not safe to swim in Mr. Bubbles, you can dip into the Ferris Fork near where the hot spring water flows into the river, which makes for a relaxing backcountry soak and unforgettable experience,” Smith says.
 Adventurers take note: You’ll want to stash some bear spray in a sturdy daypack or lightweight duffel for this one, as you’ll be trekking through bear country.

 4. Black Sand Basin

-These bright and vibrant hot springs make for snapshots that’ll wow, even if you’re just carrying your smartphone in a small waistpack of essentials.
+These bright and vibrant hot springs make for snapshots that’ll wow, even if you’re just carrying your smartphone in a small waistpack of backpacking essentials.
 “Often overlooked, find these colorful hot springs in this small geyser basin; arguably the most incredible blue color is found in opalescent pool,” Smith promises.
 “Black Sand Basin is easy to access with a parking area just off of Lower Loop Road, a quarter of a mile from the Old Faithful off-ramp.
 You’ll get a lot of ‘bang for your buck’ at this basin!"